Make Your Own Easy Butterfly Fruit Feeder

-Some butterflies prefer fruit to flowers, and certain birds enjoy a sweet treat too.
-Attract butterflies and birds with this simple feeder.
+Some butterflies prefer fruit to flowers, and some birds enjoy a sweet treat, too.
+Attract winged guests with a butterfly fruit feeder.

 Everyone knows a garden full of the right flowers will bring in butterflies, and that’s certainly true.
 But some butterflies supplement their diet with fruit, and certain species feed almost exclusively from it.
-Adding a fruit feeder to your yard can help you attract butterflies, and provide a treat for fruit-loving birds as well.
+Adding a fruit feeder to your yard can help you attract butterflies.
+It provides a treat for fruit-loving birds, as well.

-I came across this simple fruit-feeding idea when I was visiting Costa Rica earlier this year.
-I loved the natural look of the set-up, and so did the local birds.
+I came across this simple butterfly fruit feeder idea when I was visiting Costa Rica earlier this year.
 I took the idea home with me, and created a fruit feeder station in the free-flight butterfly exhibit here in Florida where I work.
 The butterflies absolutely love it!
 To create the feeder, I used a piece of grapevine wood about 5 feet long.
 I left a few of the branching twigs on to serve as natural fruit holders.
 Then, I used heavy gauge copper wire to create hooks as shown, about 6 inches apart.

 Cut fruit into pieces and hang them from the hooks.
 Good fruit choices include oranges, bananas (leave the skin on the back to help hold them in place), mangoes, watermelon, and papaya.
-And don’t worry if the fruit is overripe or past its prime – that’s actually the best way to attract butterflies!
-Common butterflies that enjoy fruit include Monarchs, Red Admirals, Mourning Cloaks, Red-Spotted Purples, Painted Ladies, Question Marks, and Commas.
-Learn more about using fruit to attract butterflies here.
+And don’t worry if the fruit is overripe or past its prime.
+That’s actually the best way to attract butterflies!
+Common butterflies that enjoy fruit include monarchs, red admirals, mourning cloaks, red-spotted purples, painted ladies, question marks, and commas.
+Learn more about using fruit to attract butterflies.